-During the year ended February 28, 2018, we received crude oil sales revenue from 20 wells in our East Slopes Project in Kern County, California.
+During the year ended February 28, 2019, we received crude oil sales revenue from 20 wells in our East Slopes Project in Kern County, California.
 Our commitment to improving corporate profitability remains unchanged.
 Since June 2014, there has been significant volatility and uncertainty in the WTI price of crude oil and correspondently in the realized price we receive from oil sales.
-This volatility in the price of crude oil has had a substantial impact on the cash flow of our producing crude oil properties in California.
-During the twelve months ended February 28, 2018 and 2017, crude oil revenue from California were \$628,652 and \$482,656, respectively.
-All of the current year increase in revenue can be attributed to an improvement in our realized crude oil sales revenue.
-For the twelve months ended February 28, 2018 and 2017, we had an operating loss of \$714,195 and \$868,792, respectively.
+This volatility in the price of crude oil has created a substantial negative impact on the cash flow of our producing crude oil properties in California.
+During the twelve months ended February 28, 2019 and 2018, crude oil revenue from California were \$742,857 and \$628,652, respectively.
+All of the current year increase in revenue can be attributed to an improvement in our realized crude oil sales price.
+For the twelve months ended February 28, 2019 and 2018, we had an operating loss of \$352,965 and \$714,195, respectively.